About this book

 Following on the success of Canadian Railroad Trilogy, this is another beautiful book in which a memorable song illuminates a fascinating history that has taken on new resonance today.

-Short-listed for the Amelia Frances Howard‐Gibbon Award 2014
+- Short-listed Amelia Frances Howard-Gibbon Award, 2014